anonewb/contact-keeper/README.md

 npm run client  # React Client Only :3000
 ```

-APIs can be found are as follows with documented endpoints:

-This is a Node/Express/MongoDB REST API for contacts that uses JWT authentication.
+Below is a Node/Express/MongoDB REST API for contacts that uses JWT authentication.
 All contact endpoints are protected and each registered user has their own contacts.

 ## Getting Started